 These “stair step” incentives — largely unknown to the public — basically give bonuses to new-car dealers that reach certain quotas, sometimes on certain models within a certain time frame.
 That’s why some dealers can sell way “under invoice” – and then cut the price even more.
 They know they’ll receive a large windfall from the automaker if they hit a certain goal.

 So don’t take their “best deal” on faith.
 Push a bit more.

 Large dealers move massive numbers of cars each month and can afford to give great deals on some rare occasions.
 But no one wants to give a break to someone who is discourteous and will likely not give the dealership good recommendations.
 It literally pays to be nice.

-Many people just assume the car dealer will give them the best auto financing rate.
+Many people assume the car dealer will give them the best auto financing rate.
 That’s not always true, especially when a buyer belongs to a credit union.
 Before you make a deal, shop for financing just as rigorously as you would for the actual car, recommends Consumer Reports.
 When you have secured financing prior to making a deal, you can negotiate from a position of strength.
-Tip: You may be disqualified from using an automaker’s rebate if you rely on their financing.
-So securing your own financing, even if it’s the same rate as that offered at the dealer, can still save you money.
-Here are some tips on landing a good deal on a car loan.

 Dealerships make more money on financing and receive the cash just as quickly from the lender as they do from you, according to Popular Mechanics.
-Reason: The car dealer is the middleman between you and the bank, so they receive a fee for doing so.
+The car dealer is the middleman between you and the bank, so it receives a fee for doing so.
 RealCarTips has a useful explanation of how that works.

 What did you learn the last time you went to buy a car?
 Share with us in comments below or on our Facebook page.